-The National Church of England Academy is committed to providing a planned programme of careers education, information and guidance for all students in years 7-13 in partnership with appropriate external providers.
+The National Academy is committed to providing a planned programme of careers education, information and guidance for all students in Years 7-13 in partnership with appropriate external providers.
 To achieve this, we use the Gatsby Benchmarks to develop and improve our careers provision.